 So let’s get into these highly credentialed names who want us saddled with carbon taxes, veganism and a reduction in population!https://www.rebelnews.com/who_were_the_11_000_scientists_warning_of_untold_suffering_from_climate_change

 Ezra Levant is no scientist.
 He’s a skeptic.
 And he’s a master of fallacious arguments.

 He kicks it all off by creating two straw dogs.

 For those of you who don’t know what a “straw dog argument” is, first you should know it goes by another name, the “straw man” fallacy, or unsound argument.

 The straw dog (or man) is established by one side of a debate that they purposely set up to attack, while pretending that this is the argument of their opponent.
-The opponent makes a claim, and instead of attacking that claim, they create a really poor analogy that is easily attacked and ridiculed.
+In other words, their opponent makes a claim, but instead of attacking that claim, they create a really poor analogy that is easily attacked and ridiculed.

-In other words, one side makes a claim, and the other side attacks a claim that they themselves created, rather than the original claim.
+One side makes a claim, and the other side attacks a claim that they themselves created, rather than countering the original claim.